NKS8/Weather-Data-Visualization/README.md

 # python-api-challenge

-In this challenge a Python script uesd to visualize the weather of 500+ cities across the world of varying distance from the equator.
+In this challenge a Python script used to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, it will be utilized a simple Python library, the OpenWeatherMap API to create a representative model of weather across world cities.

 The follwing requirements are completed to show relations below: